-The NAOMI units are used by default when observing with the ATs (COU.AG.TYPE = $ADAPT_OPT$).
-This is equivalent to specifically setting COU.AG.TYPE = DEFAULT (see Sect.
-3.1).
+The NAOMI units are used by default when observing with the ATs (COU.AG.TYPE = ADAPT_OPT).

-2.2.7 Science and fringe-tracking K magnitudes
+2.2.8 Science and fringe-tracking K magnitudes

-In dual-field and dual-field wide mode, the SEQ.FT.ROBJ.MAG keyword must be used to specify the total K-band magnitude, K{tot} , of the fringe-tracking object.
+In dual-field on-axis, dual-field off-axis, and dual-field wide modes, the SEQ.FT.ROBJ.MAG keyword must be used to specify the total K-band magnitude, K{tot} , of the fringe-tracking object.
 From this the correlated magnitude $K{\text{cor}} = K{\text{tot}} - 2.5 \times \log{10}(V)$ is calculated using the expected visibility V on the longest baseline of an "open telescope triplet" (or non-closed triangle for example AT1-AT2, AT2-AT3 and AT3-AT4).
 This baseline does not have to be the longest baseline of the quadruplet as fringe-tracking will make use of so-called bootstrapping: if one knows the zero-OPD on two of the baselines of a closed triangle then the remaining one can be deduced (e.g. if ZOPD on baseline 12 and 23 are known then the ZOPD on 13 can be deduced).
 The correlated magnitude K{cor} is used to set up the fringe-tracker (see Sect.
-2.2.11).
+2.2.12).
 The total K magnitude of the science target should be independently provided using the keyword SEQ.INS.SOBJ.MAG.

 In single-field mode the total K-band fringe-tracking magnitude is equivalent to the science target K-band magnitude.
-Hence only the keyword SEQ.INS.SOBJ.MAG is available in the template GRAVITY_single_acq.
+Hence only the keyword SEQ.INS.SOBJ.MAG is available in the templates $GRAVITY_single_onaxis_acq$ and $GRAVITY_single_offaxis_acq$.

-2.2.8 Field guiding H-band magnitude
+2.2.9 Field guiding H-band magnitude

-The SEQ.FI.HMAG keyword should be used to specify the uncorrelated H-band magnitude of the science source (in single-field) or the H-band brightest of the two objects (SC or FT) in dual-field.
-For dual-field wide both H-band magnitudes, SC and FT, have to be defined.
+The SEQ.FI.HMAG keyword should be used to specify the uncorrelated H-band magnitude of the science source (in single-field) or the brightest of the two objects (SC or FT) in dual-field.
 The Acquisition Camera uses the H-band light for the object acquisition and slow field guiding.

-In the dual-field wide mode also the H-band magnitude of the science object has to be defined by using the keyword SEQ.INS.SOBJ.HMAG.
+In dual-field wide mode the flux injection to the science fiber is stabilised by measuring the position of the science target on the acquisition camera field image.
+Therefore, for this mode both H-band magnitudes, SC and FT, have to be defined.
+The H-band magnitude of the science object is defined by using the keyword SEQ.INS.SOBJ.HMAG.
 In dual-field wide mode the H-band magnitude of the SC target has to be brighter than H=14mag and H=17mag for ATs and UTs, respectively.

-2.2.9 Selecting the polarisation mode
+2.2.10 Selecting the polarisation mode